allolib-s22/allolib-s22.github.io/_lectures/lect04.md

 *   `void onDraw(Graphics& g) override {
     - this is one pass of a framebuffer..   this might get called twice per frame, e.g. if there is stereo vision, or multi-pass rendering.

+We also see the onKeyDown and onKeyUp which control the keyboard mapping to the musical keyboard in this case.

 # Deconstructed Code